7thExtinctionrpg/RPG_SRD_Template/Sample.md

 These are free icon examples and animations you can use in your SRD

-D20 Static :fa-solid fa-dice-d20:
+D20 Static :fa-solid fa-dice-d20 fa-lg:

-D20 Animated :fa-solid fa-dice-d20 fa-spin-pulse:
+D20 Animated :fa-solid fa-dice-d20 fa-spin-pulse fa-lg: